pmelchior/scarlet/docs/install.rst

     conda install numpy scipy astropy pybind11
     pip install proxmin peigen autograd

+If you don't work with `conda`, `pip` alone will do as well.
-Then go to a directory that should hold the scarlet code and get the scarlet repository from github and build and install it:
+Then go to a directory that should hold the scarlet code and get the scarlet repository from github, and build and install it:

 ::